TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 ![Plot showing the sea level change between the two dates.](https://tutorial.xarray.dev/_images/de44ed3784cdeb9939192b1251435c6642fe29e96039bcb6194aa92ebab2f13a.png)

+xarray knows how to translate the high-level slicing like `time="2015-01-16"` to the lower level slicing of a Zarr array, and Zarr knows how to translate positional slices in the large n-dimensional array to files / objects in storage.
 This diagram shows the structure of a Zarr store:

 ![Zarr store hierarchy.](https://zarr-specs.readthedocs.io/en/latest/_images/terminology-hierarchy.excalidraw.png)